CesiumGS/3d-tiles-validator/IMPLEMENTATION.md

 The initial approach for the JSON schema based validation was to simply use the `ajv` library.
 This has some caveats, and has therefore been replaced with a manual validation of the schema compliance.
 However, there should be a mechansim for supporting JSON Schema based validation on demand - for example, for extensions that are not otherwise integrated into the validator.
 The `src/json` subdirectory contains some drafts for this.
 But in order to properly integrate this, some architectural questions will have to be answered, as well as the question where exactly the `.*schema.json` files will be stored.
 Eventually, the mechanism for adding a specific validation could/should boil down to a call like `validator.register("/node/**/boundingVolume", new ExtensionSchemaValidator("s2.schema"));`

+There should also be a generic solution for the validation of enum values.
+When there are extensions, then their set may not be fixed (and the glTF validator hasn't sorted that out either).
+For example, there may be a `componentType` like `UINT128` or `FLOAT16` at some point in time...

 ### Random Notes

 - The functions in `BasicValidator` should be made more consistent (see note at top of file).
 The functions should better reflect the `JsonValidationIssues`.
 The convenience functions that have been introduced (and will be introduced) should be used consistently at the call sites.
-- There should be a generic solution for the validation of enum values.
-When there are extensions, then their set may not be fixed (and the glTF validator hasn't sorted that out either).
-For example, there may be a `componentType` like `UINT128` or `FLOAT16` at some point in time...
 - The `extras` and `extensions` are not yet validated (this will just be the JSON-level check whether their properties are `object`s)